What is lung cancer?

 - Adenocarcinoma mainly affects the outer part of your lungs.
 This is the most common type of lung cancer.
-Although it’s usually related to smoking, it’s also the type of lung cancer you’re most likely to get if you’re a non-smoker.
+Between four and five in 10 people with NSCLC has adenocarcinoma.
+It’s usually related to smoking, but it’s also the type of lung cancer you’re most likely to get if you’re a non-smoker.

-- Large cell carcinoma can affect any part of your lungs and affects about one in 10 people with lung cancer.
+- Large cell carcinoma can occur in any part of your lungs.
+It affects one in every 10 people with NSCLC.

-Just over one in 10 people who have lung cancer has small-cell lung cancer.
-This sometimes used to be called oat-cell lung cancer.
-It can develop quickly and spread to other parts of your body early on, often before it’s been diagnosed.
-For this reason, SCLC can be particularly difficult to treat.
-It’s almost always due to smoking.
+Between one and two in 10 people with lung cancer has SCLC.
+SCLC can develop quickly and spread to other parts of your body early on, often before it’s been diagnosed.
+This makes SCLC particularly difficult to treat.
+SCLC is almost always caused by smoking.

-Many people with lung cancer have no symptoms to begin with at all.
-The most common symptom though is a cough, especially one that doesn’t go away or gets worse.
+Many people with lung cancer have no symptoms at first.
+But the most common symptom is a cough, especially one that doesn’t go away or gets worse.
 You may also:

 - cough up blood